att-comdev/ucp-integration/docs/api-conventions.md

 ## Versions API
 Each UCP component shall expose an endpoint that allows other components to discover its different API versions.
+This endpoint is not prefixed by /api or a version.

 ### GET /versions
 Invokes a UCP component to return its list of API versions.